Micro Places – Bryant et al. (2015)

 Study Reference:

-Bryant, Kevin M., Collins, Gregory M., and White, Michael D. (2015).
+Bryant, K. M., Collins, G. M., & White, M. D. (2015).
 Shawnee, Kansas, Smart Policing Initiative: Reducing Crime and Automobile Collisions through Data-Driven Approaches to Crime and Traffic Safety (DDACTS).
 Bureau of Justice Assistance, U.S. Department of Justice.

 See also:

-Bryant, Kevin M (with Greg Collins and Josie Villa).
+Bryant, K. M (with Collins, G., & Villa, J.).
 (2014).
 An Evaluation of Data-Driven Approaches to Crime and Traffic Safety in Shawnee, Kansas: 2010-2013.
 Report to the Bureau of Justice Assistance, Smart Policing Initiative.
 Benedictine College and Shawnee Police Department.

 Location in the Matrix; Approach; Methodological Rigor; Outcome: